 Business loan eligibility is a complex matter.
-Every loan will come with a different set of circumstances, and the lenders themselves vary in what they require.
+Every loan will come with different circumstances, and the lenders themselves vary in what they require.

 Almost all lenders, however, will insist upon running a credit check upon any business applying for finance.
 This article will explore the issue of business credit scores and how they implicate your chances of being accepted for commercial finance.